-Guided nature tours, included with a stay at the hotel, point out scarlet, sapphire and rainbow-hued birds.
+Guided nature tours, included with a stay at the Inkaterra, point out scarlet, sapphire and rainbow-hued birds.
 We saw tiny hummingbirds hover at the bird feeder, but missed spying the Cock of the Rock, a bird found only in Machu Picchu.
 I did locate him the next day.

 The Peruvian bears are quite different from American Grizzly’s, brown and black bears.
 I would tell my grandkids I saw Paddington Bear, the storybook character who comes from the jungles in deepest, darkest Peru.

 Peruvian cuisine shines and the resort’s glass-walled restaurant offers a bountiful menu: seafood, including fresh ceviche, numerous varieties of potatoes, traditional corn and organic chocolate.
 Some of the group tried guinea pig, a traditional dish, but I couldn’t digest the thought.

-Machu Picchu Archeological Site
+Taking the bus to Machu Picchu Archeological Site

 A fellow photographer and I scurried a few blocks to the location where everyone hops the bus to the citadel (unless they choose to hike).
 The buses are the only vehicles allowed on the road, a wise decision because the gravel path makes 19 switchbacks as it rises up the steep incline.

 Ancient stone walls and buildings assembled by some of the best structural engineers of all time surrounded me.
 These inexplicable ruins have withstood earthquakes and storms since the fifteenth-century.
 I pinched myself because I was standing in the fabled lost city of the Incas, Machu Picchu.

 Sometimes I worry that I will be disappointed by an iconic shrine, but not so.
-I was overwhelmed and humbled to be present at one of the Seven Wonders of the World.
-Sure I’d seen thousands of photos but, nothing beats the grandeur and romance of a personal visit.
-Machu Picchu does not disappoint.
+I was overwhelmed and humbled to be present at one of the Seven Wonders of the World and a UNESCO World Heritage Site.

-The ruins, so overrun by jungle growth even the Spanish Conquistadores failed to find, were re-discovered in 1911 by Hiram Bingham.
+The ruins, so overrun by jungle growth even the Spanish Conquistadores failed to find them, were re-discovered in 1911 by Hiram Bingham.
 The mysterious site is believed to have been used for religious ceremonies, astronomical observations, a place to grow corn on terraces, and as a home for royals and workers.

 The altitude and the weight of my heavy camera backpack forced breathlessness, but slow and steady progress rewards the climber.
 To gain a new perspective and another magical view you must mount more stone steps.
 Pause and shoot; every angle brings stunning postcard-worthy panoramas and the wind changes the scene almost by the second.

 At the summit, I marveled at the carved steps in the Royal Mausoleum “Pachamama” and listened to the guide.
 Then, carefully descended the slippery stairs (no handrails) and scrambled up another portion of the temples.

 Exhausted but exhilarated, I reached an overhang and sat down to rest.
 I savored the moment to the fullest, but wished I had longer to bask in the glow of this glorious archeological wonder.
-Tip: Allow more than one day to visit.
+Boomer travel tip: Allow more than one day to visit.

 In retrospect, I wished I had chosen to stay and take a more in-depth look at the Inca culture.
 As with so many things in life, once is not enough but even a half a day at Machu Picchu brings unforgettable memories worthy of the complicated trip.